mkkey/Car-Data-Dashboard/README.md

 - **days_listed**: Number of days the advertisement remained active.

 ## Usage
-The dashboard includes a series of visualizations that can be toggled on and off using checkboxes.
-These visualizations are designed to provide insights into:
+The dashboard includes a series of visualizations that are designed to provide insights into:
 - **Price distributions** of cars based on various attributes.
 - The **relationship between car age and price**, showing how vehicles depreciate over time.
 - The **number of car listings by brand** and their **average prices**.
 - **Price variability** within brands to understand pricing patterns.

+Use the checkboxes and dropdowns to interactively explore the data and gain different perspectives on the used car market.
+These features are intended to make the analysis accessible and adaptable based on your interests.

 ## Conclusions
 - The **car prices** are primarily in the **affordable range**, with the majority under **$50,000**.